 “As island dwellers, it is hard for the British not to think in an insular way.
 Brexit (the prospect of Britain departing from the European Union) is a major talking point around dinner tables in Britain, but this is not true on the continent.
 About half of Europeans would prefer Britain to stay in the Union, over a quarter simply do not care.
 Smaller countries also tend to care less about Brexit.
 Even in Germany and France, two giants of the European project, the share of people who are not concerned about Britain’s future is roughly as high as those who feel passionately about it.”

 Should you care now that it’s happened?

 So, yes, you should care, or, like the HSBC in London, Europe’s largest bank, execute your contingency plan.
-Commerce and its associated legislation will change and affect your business.
+Commerce and its associated legislation has changed and will affect your business.
 We are helping US companies plan their European strategy and investments as Britannia waives the rules.